amida-tech/blue-button-xml/README.md

 where 'compAStep1' and 'compAStep2' are functions that can remove or modify existing fields or add new fields after the primary parsing step.
 Normalization steps are executed in order.

+`this.js` is available inside the normalization functions as the result before normalization.  `this.js` includes all the JSON keys and values defined for the component and normalization is done by changing `this.js`.

+By default all `null` and `undefined` values are removed as the first normalization step.
+Currently this normalization cannot be removed.

+`bbxml.cleanup` provides the following common normalizations: `renameField`, `replaceWithObject`, `extractAllFields`, `replaceWithField`, sn `removeField`.

 ## Extending

-An existing component can be extended to create a new component with includes all the fields and cleanup steps of the existing component
+An existing component can be extended to create a new component that includes all the fields and cleanup steps of the existing component
 ``` javascript
 var compB = compA.define("compB");